Author: Barbaree

 Remotely Spatial Column with Apollo Mapping

-In cooperation with Apollo Mapping, I have a monthly column entitled “Remotely Spatial” where I share geospatially connected ideas and talk about how maps connect us to the world in different ways.
-Remotely Spatial: I Love a Parade!
-Posted on March 4th, 2025 It’s carnival season!
-In the Gulf Coast states, we’re thinking of beads,… Read more
+In cooperation with Apollo Mapping, I have a monthly column entitled “Remotely Spatial” where I mostly share geospatially connected ideas and talk about how maps connect us to the world in different ways.
+Remotely Spatial: Can You See Me?
+Posted on March 3rd, 2026 In the early 2000s, I showed teachers Google Earth – recently Read more

 -